coliasgroup/microkit_sdf_gen/README.md

 for different configurations of the same system.
 The Microkit SDF offers no way to pass down this kind of information.
 For the example described, an easy 'solution' would be to pass some kind of compile-time parameter (e.g a #define in C) for the number of clients.
-However imagine now you have the same system with two configurations`, with two clients and one with three, this requires two separate SDF files even though they are very similar systems and the code remains identical expect for the compile-time parameter.
+However imagine now you have the same system with two configurations, with two clients and one with three, this requires two separate SDF files even though they are very similar systems and the code remains identical expect for the compile-time parameter.
 This problem ultimately hampers experimentation.